What to Blog About

 We now turn our attention to a number of concepts for what to blog about as a business.
 No matter what your line of work, these article hooks should provide a solid core of ideas that you can mine for best effect, shaping them to best fit the needs of your specific business activities.

-What to Blog About – Individual Product and Service Showcases
+Individual Product and Service Showcases

 One of the most straightforward concepts for business blogging is to create blog articles focusing on a single product or service that your business provides.
 A ‘Product/Service of the Week’ slot can provide a good basis for when you are deciding what to blog about.